 Here is a quick summary of the questions I’ll answer in today’s post.
 You can click on one to go straight to it, or just scroll through to read all.
 Enjoy!

 These days, a credit report shows lots of things other than late payments.
-If you’ve been evicted, had a judgment filed against you, a tax lien, or you have a civil action pending—all of that can show up.
-Does a potential employer have a right to know all of that?
+If you’ve been evicted, had a judgment filed against you, a tax lien, or you have a civil action pending—all can show up.
+Does a potential employer have a right to know all of that about you?
 I guess you’d have to think like an employer to answer that question.
 At any rate, making sure you keep your credit report as squeaky clean as possible is beneficial for many reasons.

 I suggest you get a free physical copy of your credit report (annualcreditreport.com, the only source for free credit reports, as authorized by federal law) to see exactly what’s on it.
-If there are negative, albeit true, entries, write up a simple explanation and have it available should a potential employer, landlord, even insurance agent (yes, they look, too) make a similar request in the future.
+If there are negative, albeit true, entries (which cannot be removed from the report), write up your own simple explanation and have it available should a potential employer, landlord, or even an insurance agent (yes, they look, too) makes a similar request in the future.
 Offer a simple upfront explanation.
-This may help you get past that issue.
+This may help you to easily get past that issue.
+I know I would be impressed if I were the one interviewing you.
+I wish you well in landing the job of your dreams!

-Q2: I just read a past column on keeping produce fresh longer (A Crash Course in How to Store Fresh Fruits and Vegetables) You said to not refrigerate potatoes.
+Q2: Dear Mary: I just read a past column on keeping produce fresh longer (How to Store Fresh Fruits and Vegetables) You said to not refrigerate potatoes.
 Why not?
 I have been doing this for several years.
 Dee

 Dear Jenn: Thanks for your practical question.
 I’ve included a Print option for many years, now.
 It’s small and located at the end of every post before the comments section.
-It looks like this.
-When you click on either print or pdf you will get an option to delete paragraphs or sections you may not want to print or save.
-I hope that helps!
+It should show up as a big orange button that says PRINT.

 I don’t blame you for being upset, but is $500 worth destroying your relationship?
 That’s what will happen if you let your anger turn into bitterness.
 You need to accept that she may never pay you back.
 Once you stop seething, say to her, “Let’s figure out a repayment schedule that’s comfortable for you.”

-In summary, do everything you can to work it out, and then write it down.
+In summary, do everything you can to work it out, and then write the terms you’ve agreed.
 If she ever pays you back, consider it a bonus.
 And the next time you decide to lend money to anyone, put your expectations in writing—before you write the check.

-Q5: Now that school has started, I dread the thought of clothes shopping for the kids.
+Q5: Dear Mary: Now that schools are back in session, I dread the thought of clothes shopping for the kids.
 We don’t have unlimited funds and I won’t go into debt for new clothes.
 But my teenage daughters have very high expectations.
 They have certain brands they insist on and I just don’t know how to handle this.
 Any ideas you could offer would be greatly appreciated.
 Belinda

 At lunch, explain to them that you are so proud of the way they are growing into young ladies, and that you trust them more than they might believe.
 In fact, you trust them so much you are going to allow them to do their own clothes shopping for school.